April 17, 2014

-We post the addenda for three editions of each map including the current one.
+We post map updates and corrections for three editions of each map including the current one.
 This means we virtually support maps approximately 6-8 years old.
-Unless there has been a major reroute, these addenda items should be enough to comfortably navigate your way with an older map.
+Unless there has been a major reroute, these updates and corrections should be enough to comfortably navigate your way with an older map.

 Use a permanent marker to call out changes on your map from the addenda to prevent the need to carry a paper printout of the changes.
-It is our recommendation that if there is no longer an addenda available online for a map, a new map should be purchased.
+It is our recommendation that if there are no longer map updates and corrections available online for a map, a new map should be purchased.

 If so, it is highly recommended you purchase new maps.
-Check the online addenda for notices about major reroutes or contact the Routes & Mapping department to confirm.
+Check the online map updates and corrections for notices about major reroutes or contact the Routes & Mapping department to confirm.